 section.
 Minor modifications to a few other pages.

 - 31.03.1999: Added two new renderings of Saturn and Mimas to the Saturninan system page.
-Also replaced a rendering of these two
+Also replaced a rendering

-map is used for rendering Mimas.
+a texture map is used for rendering Mimas.
 Minor updates to other pages.